Céline Dept: Social media career

 In 2022, she released a clothing line under the CEMI name.
 On 26 October 2022, she debuted as the lead actress alongside Callebaut in their first feature-length film Rewind, which was released in Belgian cinemas and the Flemish streaming service Streamz.
 She started a personal YouTube channel in May 2023.
 Three months later, she became the first Belgian to reach 10 million subscribers on the platform.
-Her channel has featured famous footballers such as Gareth Bale, Neymar, Eden Hazard, Kylian Mbappé, and Erling Haaland.
+Her channel has featured famous footballers such as Gareth Bale, Neymar, Eden Hazard, Kylian Mbappé, Rayan Cherki and Erling Haaland.
 Dept were together interviewed in media journalist Jonas Lips' 2023 book Tiktok Academy, where they provided their advice on creating trending content for social media.

-In March 2024, the pair led the football team "Creators FC", which consisted of Belgian influencers, in what was known as the first "Youtube-interland" against a team of Dutch influencers, with proceeds from the match funding a charity for children with cancer.
+In March 2024, the pair led the football team "Creators FC", which consisted of Belgian influencers, in what was known as the first "YouTube-interland" against a team of Dutch influencers, with proceeds from the match funding a charity for children with cancer.
 She later appeared in a livestream of American influencer IShowSpeed on 28 June 2024, in which she accompanied him while he toured Brussels.

+Personal life

+Dept has been in a relationship with Michiel Callebaut since 2018, with whom she co-founded and runs the social media channel CEMI.